ShiftLeftSecurity/scan-docs/docs/integrations/sarif.md

   - endTimeUtc: Scan end time
   - workingDirectory: Working directory used for the scan
 - properties:
-  - metrics: This section contains the scan summary such as total issues found as well as the number of critical, high, medium and low issues
+  - metrics: This section contains the scan summary such as total issues found as well as the number of critical, high, medium and low issues.

 ```json
 "properties": {